 Among the many misconceptions prevalent about consultants –they tell companies what they want to hear, they are not team players, they are too expensive – is one that is especially difficult to ignore: that consulting is just about giving advice.
 So what do consultants bring to the table other than doling out advice?

 Well, for starters, good consultants operate from a position of empathy for the client.
-They display a genuine concern and desire to help their client – whether it is to solve a problem, avoid a conflict, or bolster a strategy.
+They display genuine concern, and strive to aid their client – whether it is to solve a problem, avoid a conflict, or bolster a strategy.
 This sense of empathy humanizes a consultant as a real person with a keen desire to assist his or her client and help them overcome a challenge.
 Best-selling author Pat Lencioni says that consultants need to be transparent and humble in order to establish a connection with the client.
 This does not mean that these attributes should come at the expense of confidence and competence, rather they should complement the required fundamental skills.
 If a consultant lacks humility and empathy, the client will likely be less disposed to accepting the consultant’s advice.

 Another quality of the above-average consultant is the ability to listen.
 Listening carefully to employees who are the primary stakeholders and being eager to implement change and solve a problem or a set of problems is imperative to a consultant’s job.
 In all likelihood these employees have worked for several years in the industry and are well-informed and tuned in to the company’s problems.
 A great consultant engages with employees and builds relationships with them to gain their trust and confidence.